jguadagno/jguadagno.github.io/_posts/2015-03-03-speakers-are-not-idols.md

 * Avoid interrupting speakers if they are already talking to someone.
 * Avoid interrupting speakers while they are eating, if they are at your table they will most likely talk.

-I’d love your feedback; please leave comments below with your thoughts.
+I'd love your feedback; please leave comments below with your thoughts.